 A cinema, recording studio, lecture theatre or busy office need good sound quality inside the rooms.
 Noise bouncing around the room will create unwanted echo which can ruin a good film and make a busy office sound even busier than it actually is.

-If you live in a flat and you can hear what your upstairs neighbour is watching on TV or you live in a house and can hear your sons music through the ceiling then you need to block the sound using soundproofing.
+If you live in a flat and you can hear what your upstairs neighbor is watching on TV or you live in a house and can hear your son’s music through the ceiling then you need to block the sound using soundproofing.